Ryo-N7/Ryo-N7.github.io/_posts/2019-05-16-introducing-tvthemes-package.md

 tags: [ggplot2, color-palettes, ggplot2-themes, TV-shows, data-viz, r-bloggers]
 ---

-**A lot has changed with `tvthemes 1.0.0` so please check the [README section](https://github.com/Ryo-N7/tvthemes#tvthemes-100-major-changes) on the GitHub Repo along with this blog post!**
+**A lot has changed with `tvthemes 1.0.0` so please check the [CRAN announcement](https://ryo-n7.github.io/2019-09-06-tvthemes-CRAN-announcement/) along with this blog post!**

 This blog post will provide an intro to {tvthemes} as well as some lessons learned (codecov, Github badges, creating a hexsticker,